Habatakurikei/llmmaster/README.md

 ## Customization

 - You can easily adjust default models by updating the dictionary in `config.py` and creating a new thread class for the provider.
-- You can also run an individual provider LLM without using LLMMaster but each defined class.
+- You can also run an individual provider Model directly without using LLMMaster.
+See each class definition for details.

 ## Contributing